wuyiquan/wuyiquan.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Hello!
-I am an Assistant Professor (ZJU-100 Young Professor, Doctoral Supervisor) at Zhejiang University.
-I received my Ph.D. from Zhejiang University under the supervision of Prof. [Kun Kuang](https://kunkuang.github.io/) and Prof. [Fei Wu](https://mypage.zju.edu.cn/wufei).
+I am an Assistant Professor (ZJU-100 Young Professor) and doctoral supervisor at Zhejiang University, with joint affiliations in the **Guanghua Law School** and the **School of Artificial Intelligence**.
+I received my Ph.D. from Zhejiang University under the supervision of Prof. [Kun Kuang](https://kunkuang.github.io/) and Prof. [Fei Wu](https://mypage.zju.edu.cn/wufei), and my doctoral dissertation was selected as one of Zhejiang University’s Outstanding Doctoral Dissertations.
 I also earned my B.S. degree from Zhejiang University.

-I actively collaborate with Prof. [Xiaozhong Liu](https://www.wpi.edu/people/faculty/xliu14) from Worcester Polytechnic Institute and Prof. [Adam Jatowt](https://adammo12.github.io/aj/) from the University of Innsbruck.
+I actively collaborate with Prof. [Xiaozhong Liu](https://www.wpi.edu/people/faculty/xliu14) at Worcester Polytechnic Institute and Prof. [Adam Jatowt](https://adammo12.github.io/aj/) at the University of Innsbruck.

-My research interests encompass LegalAI, Large Language Models and Natural Language Processing.
-I have published over 20 papers in prestigious conferences and journals such as ACL, EMNLP, NAACL, SIGIR, AAAI, KDD, AI&Law and WWW.
+My research interests include LegalAI, Large Language Models, and Natural Language Processing.
+I have published more than 30 papers in leading conferences and journals, including ACL, EMNLP, NAACL, SIGIR, AAAI, KDD, WWW, AI&Law, and AI Review.

-I am the lead contributor to the open-source legal LLM project [wisdomInterrogatory](https://github.com/zhihaiLLM/wisdomInterrogatory), which earned me an invitation to participate in the [Yunqi Conference](https://yunqi.aliyun.com/).
+I am the lead contributor to the open-source legal LLM project [wisdomInterrogatory](https://github.com/zhihaiLLM/wisdomInterrogatory), which led to an invitation for me to participate in the [Yunqi Conference](https://yunqi.aliyun.com/).

-❗️I'm currently seeking graduate students.
-If you are interested in applying or collaborating with me, please feel free to [contact me](mailto:wuyiquan@zju.edu.cn).
+❗️I am currently recruiting graduate students.
+If you are interested in applying to join my group or collaborating with me, please feel free to [contact me](mailto:wuyiquan@zju.edu.cn).

 # 🔥 News
+- *2026.08*: &nbsp;🎉🎉 **Two** papers are accepted by EMNLP'26!
 - *2026.05*: &nbsp;🎉🎉 **One** paper is accepted by KDD'26!
 - *2026.04*: &nbsp;🎉🎉 **Three** papers are accepted by ACL'26!
 - *2026.04*: &nbsp;🎉🎉 **One** paper is accepted by ICAIL'26!